Loading...

 Well done if you've got those two.

-And to do that we need a definition of what acceleration is.
+And to do that, we need a definition of what acceleration is.

-Acceleration of an object is the rate of change in velocity and that means how much the velocity is changing every second.
+Acceleration of an object is the rate of change in velocity, and that means how much the velocity is changing every second.

 Acceleration is a change in velocity divided by the time.

-So acceleration, a, is measured in metres per second squared.
+So acceleration, a, is measured in meters per second squared, we'll talk more about that in a minute.

 So let's quickly try and explain where that unit comes from.

-So if we think about velocity, velocity is the rate of change of displacement or how much of displacement changes every second.
+So if we think about velocity, velocity is the rate of change of displacement, or how much of displacement changes every second.

-Velocity is change in displacement divided by time and velocity is a distance divided by time according to that equation.
+And velocity is a distance divided by time according to that equation.

 So we can do the same thing to try and find the unit for acceleration.

-Acceleration is a change in velocity divided by time and as acceleration is a velocity or metres per second divided by seconds, we end up with metres per second divided by seconds, which is metres divided by second squared.
+And as acceleration is of velocity or meters per second divided by seconds, we end up with meters per second divided by seconds, which is meters divided by second squared.

-So now as we've seen the equation for acceleration, let's try an example calculation.
+So now, as we've seen the equation for acceleration, let's try an example calculation.

 We're going to do this in symbols and in words.